samclane/samclane.github.io/_posts/2018-6-8-Perlin-Noise-Python.md

 Interpolating from gradients around the unit cube is what gives it it's apparent "coherency".

-In order to get a nice output, we try outputting a 2D map.
+In order to get a nice output, we try outputting a 2D map image.
+We should hopefully see some grey blobs

 ```python
 import numpy as np